 Driver’s guide for cars and light trucks

 This Driver's Guide provides information on the rules of the road, how to drive and how to get a driver's licence.

 - Driver’s Guide: Cars and light trucks (PDF version)

 This guide is also available in French:

 This French translation of this guide is produced by the Francophone Secretariat.

-Some community groups have translated the Driver's Guide to Operation, Safety and Licensing: Cars & Light Trucks into other languages.
+This guide may also be available in other languages as some community groups have translated it into other languages.
 The translated versions of the driver’s guides are not Government of Alberta publications and as such the government is not responsible for the accuracy of these translations.

 - Retailers that sell Driver's Guides in other languages (PDF, 439 KB)

 Commercial driver’s guide for trucks, buses, emergency responders and taxis